-June 12, 2014 - Duksung Women's University played host to the 3rd Professionals" on August 12th 2014 in Seoul, South Korea.
+June 12, 2014 - Duksung Women's University played host to the 3rd International Forum on "Women Professionals" on August 12th 2014 in Seoul, South Korea.
 The Asia Society in partnership with the Chamirisa Institute of Partnership Studies held a forum and panel discussion based around the theme of professional women and their thoughts on travel, life, politics, marriage and children. (continued on page 6)